sammi-turner/MacOS-Dotfiles/README.md

 then enter your password.

-## Legacy Mac Terminal
+## Terminal color themes

-This repo includes a folder of [terminal profiles](https://support.apple.com/en-gb/guide/terminal/trml107/mac) for use with the legacy mac terminal.
+This repo includes a folder of terminal color profiles for both iterm2 and the legacy mac terminal.